natixco/portfolio/README.md

 This repo contains my first portfolio site's frontend code.
-It was made in Vue 3 and it's being hosted by an ExpressJS backend.
+It was made with [NuxtJS](https://nuxtjs.org/)and it's being hosted by an ExpressJS backend.

 ## Live version
 [patrikvisloczki.com](https://www.patrikvisloczki.com)